What is a Corporation?

 - Corporations are interesting legal entities.
 In the eyes of the law, they are persons.
-Accordingly, corporations have the rights that they can pursue in the courts via a representative.
+Accordingly, corporations have the right to pursue legal action in court through a representative.
 As with individuals, to pursue its interests in a court of law, the corporation must, in fact, exist.

 - In a corporation’s case, “existence” means registration with relevant authorities as a provincial or federal corporation.

-- Being sued by a non-existent corporation is like being sued by a person who never lived.
+- Being sued by a non-existent corporation is akin to being sued by a person who never existed.
 This makes the issue of whether a corporation legally exists very important to any small claim or defence.

 - If you find out that a corporation has no registration anywhere in Canada, “the plaintiff does not exist” will make for an excellent defence to any claim.
 In fact, this is the first defence you should consider.

-- We recommend running an official check of whether a corporation exists, no matter how sure you may otherwise be of its legal status.
+- We recommend conducting an official check to verify whether a corporation exists, regardless of how certain you may be of its legal status.

 - For example, we had a case in our practice where a small claim defendant signed a contract with the corporate plaintiff.
 That corporate plaintiff then sued the defendant.
 It maintained its existence throughout the trial.
-The corporate plaintiff hired paralegals and a lawyer who said they represented it.
+The corporate plaintiff hired paralegals and a lawyer who claimed to represent it.
 After all that, the defendant checked whether the corporation was legally registered.
 It turned out that it never existed.
 Therefore, the corporation could not have sued the defendant, hired a representative or issued any other court proceedings.
 It could not even accept payment on a judgment in its favour.

 - If you are on the other side and are suing a corporation, it’s equally important for you to check whether the corporation exists.